adam-mcdaniel/CABLE/README.md

 # CABLE
-## The Computer Architecture with a Badditude Larger than Everybody else's
+## The Computer Architecture with a Baditude Larger than Everybody else's

 ### Some Warnings Before you Begin